-At any time after receiving an Indian tribe’s plan from DWD, but not beyond the 90- day time frame for the Secretary’s approval or denial of the plan, unless the Secretary has received the express written consent of the Indian tribe for an extension, the affected agency may determine whether its section of the Indian tribe’s plan is approvable.
-The agency must transmit to DWD its determination in a memorandum or letter addressed to the Indian tribe.
-DWD will communicate the affected agency’s determination to the Indian tribe.
+At any time after receiving an Indian tribe’s plan from DWD, but not beyond the 90- day time frame for the Secretary’s approval or denial of the plan, unless the Secretary has received the express written consent of the Indian tribe for an extension, the affected agency may provide comments to DWD and/or the Indian tribe concerning programs it operates that are proposed to be included in the Indian tribe’s plan.

-For the first year, within 15 days after an affected agency’s determination, Interior shall disseminate the decision to all Parties for informational purposes and to ensure consistency throughout the government.

-If an affected agency is unable to approve inclusion of a program in an Indian tribe’s plan during or at the conclusion of the 60-day review period, the affected agency shall communicate to DWD its reason(s) for non-approval.
-At this point, DWD will facilitate communication between the affected agency and the Indian tribe in an attempt to resolve the reason(s) for the affected agency’s non-approval prior to the expiration of the 90-day time frame, including by requesting additional information or documentation, or an extension of time from the tribe on behalf of the affected agency.
+If an affected agency is of the opinion that the Secretary may not approve inclusion of a program in an Indian tribe’s plan because inclusion would not meet the requirements described in 25 U.S.C. § 3405 during or at the conclusion of the 60-day review period, the affected agency shall communicate to DWD its reason(s) for that opinion.
+At this point, DWD will facilitate communication between the affected agency and the Indian tribe in an attempt to resolve the reason(s) for the affected agency’s opinion prior to the expiration of the 90-day time frame.

-If the affected agency and Indian tribe are unable to resolve the issue(s), the affected agency must transmit to DWD a written notification of its determination of disapproval of its section of the Indian tribe’s plan in a memorandum or letter addressed to the Indian tribe.
-Once DWD receives all written notifications of disapproval from the affected agencies, DWD will compile the written notification(s) of disapproval into a single document, including the right to file an appeal, consistent with paragraph 13 a., and include a minimum of 3 days for the affected agency or agencies to review for consistency.
-Once the affected agency or agencies have provided clearance, DWD will communicate the written notification(s) of disapproval to the Indian tribe.
+If the affected agency and Indian tribe are unable to resolve the issue(s), the affected agency must transmit to DWD a written opinion supporting its position that inclusion of the program would not meet the requirements described in 25 U.S.C. § 3405.
+Once DWD receives the affected agency’s written opinion, it will review the opinion to determine whether inclusion of the program would not meet the requirements described in 25 U.S.C. § 3405.
+DWD will then communicate its determination in a written memorandum to the affected agency.
+For the first year, Interior shall disseminate the memorandum to all Parties for informational purposes and to ensure consistency throughout the government.

-The Parties agree that although the Act does not require it, in instances where a plan is being denied, Indian tribes can elect to participate in the same interagency dispute resolution process that the statute provides for waiver denials in 25 U.S.C. § 3406(g) and (h).
-The process is outlined in more detail in V. D. and V. E. 1-2.
+If the Secretary agrees with an affected agency that a plan or portion of a plan is not approvable because it does not meet the requirements described in 25 U.S.C. § 3405, or if it otherwise finds that a plan or portion of a plan is not approvable because it does not meet the requirements described in 25 U.S.C. § 3405, the Secretary shall transmit to the Indian tribe a denial letter containing a specific finding that clearly demonstrates, or that is supported by a controlling legal authority, that the plan does not meet the requirements described in 25 U.S.C. § 3405.

-When the Secretary denies a plan or denies inclusion of a program or programs in a plan, the denial letter shall notify the tribe that (1) it can engage in an interagency dispute resolution process as per IV.B.13.a.; (2) it can have a hearing on the record with the right to engage in full discovery relevant to any issue raised in the matter before the affected agency’s appropriate administrative appeals body in accordance with 25 U.S.C. § 3407(d)(1)(C); or (3) it can bring a civil action in Federal court in accordance with 25 U.S.C. § 3407(d)(2).
-If a tribe chooses a hearing before the affected agency’s administrative appeals body, and the appeals body finds in favor of the affected agency, the tribe can appeal to Federal district court on the objections raised in accordance with 25 U.S.C. § 3407(d)(1)(C).
+When the Secretary denies a plan or denies inclusion of a program or programs in a plan, the denial letter shall notify the tribe that (1) it can have a hearing on the record with the right to engage in full discovery relevant to any issue raised in the matter before the affected agency’s appropriate administrative appeals body in accordance with 25 U.S.C. § 3407(d)(1)(C); or (2) it can bring a civil action in Federal court in accordance with 25 U.S.C. § 3407(d)(2).
+If a tribe chooses a hearing before the Department of the Interior’s administrative appeals body, and the appeals body finds that the tribe’s plan does not meet the requirements described in 25 U.S.C. § 3405, the tribe can appeal to Federal district court on the objections raised in accordance with 25 U.S.C. § 3407(d)(1)(C).